BitsInMyBlood/100-days-of-code/log.md

 **Today's Progress:** Getting close to my first ever completion of a FCC part!
 Continuing work on the "Technical Documentation Page"

 **Thoughts**: Finished the tech docu page!
 Definitely getting a better field for the CSS.
 Starting the portfolio page!

+### Day 24 December 12, 2018

+**Today's Progress:** Working on the Portfolio Page porject.

+**Thoughts:** Finished the portfolio page!
+Am I done with this section?!
+Ok, done with basic HTML and HTML5, on to javascript, for which I'm glad!